marius-schairer/MDEF_Documentation/docs/index.md

-'currently changing the structure of the Landing Page'
+`currently changing the structure of the Landing Page`
 # Welcome to my MDEF Documentation
 ## About MDEF